maatthias/GettingAndCleaningDataProject/CodeBook.md

 - Step 2 is to extract only std dev and mean from the merged data set
 - Step 3 is to change the default activity identifiers (e.g., 1-6) to meaningful values (e.g., "WALKING")
 - Step 4 is to label data set variables (e.g., "fBodyAccMag") with descriptive variable names
+- Step 5 creates a tidy data set with measurements averaged by subject, activity.